xjlin0/attendees32/README.md

 * if using proxy on apache, please set `ProxyPreserveHost on` to pass host header in requests, so that the email links will have the correct domain name.
 * For keeping the site surviving reboot, add starting of the Django upon system reboot, such as `sudo su user_name sh -c 'sleep 99 && cd ~user_name/repo_dir && docker-compose -f production.yml up -d' >> /tmp/attendee_startup.log` (need work)
 </details>
+* enter Redis-CLI by `docker exec -it redis redis-cli`

 ## DB SQL Backup & Restore process (with production.yml)
 <details>